opencog/atomspace/opencog/sheaf/README.md

 Sheafs and Graph/Network Inference
 ==================================
-This directory provides two things.
-First and most important: A general overview of sheaf concepts, as they apply to graph theory and how they are used to represent structure in Atomese.
-Secondly, some tools are provided.
-These tools are deprecated; a superior framework has been created.
-For the moment, the code is still here.
-However, nothing uses it, and it is no longer being installed.
+This directory provides a general overview of sheaf concepts, as they apply to graph theory and how they are used to represent structure in Atomese.
+The `attic` directory also contains an early implementation of these concepts.
+It worked (still works), but a superior implementation can be found in the [opencog/learn](https://github.com/opencog/learn) project.

-There are two sets of tools in this directory.
-One set, the "sheaves", provides a simple and easy API for working with graphs.
-The second toolset extracts graphical relationships from linear data, via an MST parser.
-Nothing uses these tools, and so it is no longer installed.
-The code will be removed in 2023.
-The overall theory remains in force: there's a better toolset; see the `opencog/learn` project.

-Please read the theoretical overview.
-It remains in force.

 Sheafs - Quick Start
 ====================